Flight selection

 I closely partnered with Business, Engineering, and Product to make sure the design aligned with business goals, provided a consistent experience with web, stayed true to the brand, and accounted for edge cases.

-I also improved the flow's accessibility by providing training for developers and quality engineers, annotating accessibility for hand-off, and frequently testing with screen reader, screen magnification, and alternative navigation users on Fable.
+I also improved the flow's accessibility by providing training for developers and quality engineers, annotating accessibility for hand-off, and testing with screen reader, screen magnification, and alternative navigation users on Fable.

 As I grew to a more senior role, I also leveraged user research insights to pitch additional features for loyal customers i.e. frequent travellers.
-A key feature launched in 2025 was the was the ability to change between nearby airports—for example, from Toronto Billy Bishop to Toronto Pearson or from New York - Newark to LaGuardia.
+A key feature launched in 2025 was the was the ability to change between nearby airports—for example, from Toronto Billy Bishop to Toronto Pearson.
+This new feature saw high adoption in 2025 - the airport selection screen had 224K+ views by 55K+ users, with 9% exploring alternate airports.

-Late 2025, as flight change expanded to loyalty bookings and more complex scenarios, I stepped back to identify usability .and accessibility gaps in my earlier design.
+Late 2025, as flight change expanded to loyalty bookings and more complex scenarios, I stepped back to identify usability and accessibility gaps in my 2022 design.
+With competitive analysis, Figma AI, and user testing, I improved the visual hierarchy and accessibility of key components.

 Enhancing the flight booking experience on web